dclark25/TextAdventureGame/README.md

 Running the Game:

 In order to run the program, you must be in the directory where TextAdventureGame.jar is located.
-Once you are in the proper directory, type in the following commandin the command line,
+Once you are in the proper directory, first run the file called CreateGameWorld.java which will create the gameworld.dat file.
+The type in the following command in the command line,

 java -jar TextAdventureGame.jar